-The Business Office charges a \$50 service fee for checks returned for lack of funds.
+The Business Office charges \$50 for checks returned for lack of funds.

-academic and administrative buildings throughout the campus.
-There is wireless access to the network from the Library, University Center, The Commons, and most academic locations.
+Center, The Commons, and most academic locations.
 Each individual using the network has private space on the network for files, which may be shared with designated others and Web pages.

 The campus network provides access to the Internet, electronic mail, the Library catalog, Library resources in electronic form, licensed academic software, updated virus protection, updated Windows security and anti-spam software, and a great deal of campus information.
-The network also provides secure access
+The network also provides secure access to special services including Blackboard and ATTIC course management software, Campus Web (which is used for online registration and lookup of transcript and account information), and Web interfaces to electronic mail and network files.